 Rule 14-503.
 Ethics and Discipline Committee.

 (a) Composition.
 The Committee shall be appointed by the Supreme Court.
-The Committee shall consist of eight public members and 28 members of the Bar who have demonstrated a high standard of professional conduct.
+The Committee shall consist of eight public members and 29 members of the Bar who have demonstrated a high standard of professional conduct.
 All appointments shall be for a term of three years.
-The Supreme Court shall designate one lawyer member as Committee chair and three lawyer members as Committee vice chairs.
+The Supreme Court shall designate one lawyer member as Committee chair and four lawyer members as Committee vice chairs.

 (b) Committee chair.
 The Committee chair shall supervise the Committee and screening panels.
 The chair is responsible to maintain an adequate check on the work of the screening panels to ensure that matters move forward expeditiously, to determine that screening panels have a uniform basis for the judgments rendered, and to provide the screening panels with information concerning ethics and judicial decisions necessary to their activities.
 The chair shall make recommendations to the Supreme Court concerning appointments to and removals from the screening panels and reports concerning the activities of the screening panels and the overall work of the Committee.

 (c) Vice chairs.
 The Committee vice chairs shall act in the event of the chair's absence or resignation.
 In the event of the chairís absence or resignation, a vice chair will become the chair.
 The chair may call upon any vice chair to assist in any of the Committee chair's duties.